IEDCMEC/iedc-blog/content/post/scope-of-design.md

 authors:
   - name: "Gourisankar Shaji"
     website: "https://www.linkedin.com/in/gourisankar-shaji"
+    about: "He thrives as a media black hole consuming all kinds of internet content especially if it involves fantasy.
+He’s been told he’s intimidating but really is just open to get comfortable and talk about anything.
+He enjoys seeking pleasure in the mundane."
     image: "https://media-exp1.licdn.com/dms/image/C5603AQGWmcqf9S0YyQ/profile-displayphoto-shrink_400_400/0/1599631765680?e=1669852800&v=beta&t=-fh3U5x77Fiq4Eg79RqCqGJL6ThCZnSoKifVD3eadlo"

 Description: "A comprehensive guide to step into the world of design from Harinarayanan Shaji who took the session Eye